-A small dataset was selected from a corpus recorded in order to examine the articulation of Greek speakers with NH and HI [23].
-The dataset includes recordings of symmetrical /'pVpV/ disyllables with the corner vowels /i, a, u/ with stress on the first syllable in the carrier phrase "'Lejje ... 'pali" ("Say ... again").
-Each disyllable was produced 10 times by five speakers with NH, three women and two men, and five speakers with HI, matched for age and gender.
+A small dataset was selected from a corpus recorded in order to examine the articulation of Greek speakers with NH and HI [28].
+The dataset includes recordings of symmetrical /'pVpV/ disyllables with the corner vowels /i, a, u/ with stress on the first syllable in the carrier phrase "Lejje ... 'pali" ("Say ... again").
+Each disylable was produced 10 times by five speakers with NH, three women and two men, and five speakers with HI, matched for age and gender.
 All participants were 18 - 35years old and native speakers of Greek.
 Speakers with HI had prelingual, profound (average > 90 dB HL at 500, 1000 and 2000 Hz) hearing loss which was diagnosed before the age of 2.
 They had all been fitted with hearing aids by the age of 3 and had received more than 4 years of speech therapy at the time of the recording.
-The recordings were conducted in a sound proof room used for audiological evaluations.
-Speech was produced at a comfortable rate and volume.
-It was recorded at 22050 Hz and downsampled to 8000 Hz for the analysis.
+Speech was recorded at 22050 Hz and downsampled to 8000 Hz for the analysis.